swcarpentry/DEPRECATED-boot-camps/matlab/README.md

-For this exercise, it's easiest to place test files alongside your source code, so that when running the tests they can find the functions they're testing!
+For this exercise, it's easiest to place test files alongside your source code, so that when running the tests they can find the functions they're testing.
 In a larger project, it makes more sense to organise tests into their own subfolder (say 'tests') alongside 'source' and 'data' folders, and ensure that your source code is on the MATLAB search path.
 You can also use [packages][] to add further